Basic information Safety Supplier Related

 Diphenyl oxide (DPO) is manufactured using the direct phenol method.

-Diphenyl oxide is a practically colorless crystalline solid with a strong geranium-like odor. clear pale yellowish liquid after melting.
+Diphenyl oxide is a practically colorless crystalline solid with a harsh, floral-green, metallic geranium-type odor. clear pale yellowish liquid after melting.
 It is almost completely insoluble in water, but dissolves in most of the common organic solvents.
 Its high thermal stability at temperatures as high as 350 to 400°C. together with its noncorrosiveness and general chemical inertness make it eminently suitable as a component of high-boiling heat transfer media.

 Chemical Properties